 The headline figure -100 nT is the strength of the aurora in the sky right now, called the substorm strength.

 Watch this number!
 You want it negative.
 The more negative it is, the stronger the aurora is at that minute.
 Falling is good, rising is bad.
 It tracks the strength of the actual aurora in the sky in real-time.
 It is the single most important number on the app and overrides all others.

 When it says 'growth', the substorm is charging up like a battery.
 When it says 'expansion' that energy is being released as aurora.
 When it says 'recovery', the aurora will slowly begin to fade.

 The trendline shows the changes in strength over the last hour.
 The line dropping sharply downwards is good.
 Rising is bad.
-The green shaded area indicates the ambient level.
+The blue shaded area indicates the ambient level.

-The table shows an analysis of the interplanetary magnetic field in the 30 minute window that is currently arriving at Earth, together with the 30 minute windows either side of it.
+The table shows an analysis of the interplanetary magnetic field in the 30 minute window that is currently arriving at Earth, together with windows either side of it.
 The 'percentage' figure indicates how negative the Bz was, the ideal is 100% negative.

 If the 'now' and 'next' rows are both lit up, the substorm will continue if one is active or will start in about an hour if one isn't active.

 If the 'next' row is not lit up, the activity will start to wane if a substorm is active but there can be an extra burst of activity, so wait an hour.

 When a substorm is in its expansion phase all of these values are irrelevant to that substorm.
 Substorm strength overrides all other metrics.